 Una infinita sed de justicia.

 ‘Alejandro Romualdo: En la extensión de la palabra’ will run until April 2025; unhappily, it will be the last of its kind, at least for the forseeable future.
-In the latest resolution issued by Peru’s Ministry of Education, all exhibitions at the Casa will be subject to review by the government body.
-Perhaps soon, Lima will not see such clear declarations of liberation along these grand walls.
+In the latest resolution recently issued by Peru’s Ministry of Education, all future exhibitions at the Casa will be subject to review by the government body.
+Perhaps soon, Lima will not see such clear declarations for liberation along these grand walls.

 Andriana Hamas, Editor-at-Large, Reporting from Bulgaria